Oracle Tutorial

 Aliasing pivot columns

 In the previous example, Oracle used product categories to generate pivot column names.
-On the other hands, you can alias one or more columns in the pivot_clause and one or more values in the pivot_in_clause.
+On the other hand, you can alias one or more columns in the pivot_clause and one or more values in the pivot_in_clause.

 Generally, Oracle uses the following convention to name the pivot columns based on aliases: